 Out of hours contact

 Customer can use our out of hours service to report extremely urgent events that cannot wait until the next working day.
-This includes:

 - car and house alarms